Falcon Heavy: Maiden flight

-In April 2011, Musk was planning for a first launch of Falcon Heavy from Vandenberg Air Force Base on the West Coast in 2013.
+In April 2011, Musk was planning for a first launch of Falcon Heavy from Vandenberg Air Force Base, California on the United States west coast in 2013.
 SpaceX refurbished Launch Complex 4E at Vandenberg AFB to accommodate Falcon 9 and Heavy.
-The first launch from the Cape Canaveral East Coast launch complex was planned for late 2013 or 2014.
+The first launch from the Cape Canaveral, Florida east coast launch complex was planned for late 2013 or 2014.

 Due partly to the failure of SpaceX CRS-7 in June 2015, SpaceX rescheduled the maiden Falcon Heavy flight in September 2015 to occur no earlier than April 2016.
 The flight was to be launched from the refurbished Kennedy Space Center Launch Complex 39A.
 The flight was postponed again to late 2016, early 2017, summer 2017, late 2017 and finally to February 2018.

 At a July 2017 meeting of the International Space Station Research and Development meeting in Washington, D.C., Musk downplayed expectations for the success of the maiden flight:

 There's a real good chance the vehicle won't make it to orbit ...
 I hope it makes it far enough away from the pad that it does not cause pad damage.
 I would consider even that a win, to be honest.

-In December 2017, Musk tweeted that the dummy payload on the maiden Falcon Heavy launch would be his personal Tesla Roadster playing David Bowie's "Life on Mars", and that it would be launched into an orbit around the Sun that will reach the orbit of Mars.
+In December 2017, Musk tweeted that the dummy payload on the maiden Falcon Heavy launch would be his personal Tesla Roadster playing David Bowie's "Space Oddity" (though the song actually used for the launch was "Life on Mars"), and that it would be launched into an orbit around the Sun that will reach the orbit of Mars.
 He released pictures in the following days.
 The car had three cameras attached to provide "epic views".

-On December 28, 2017, the Falcon Heavy was moved to the launch pad in preparation of a static fire test of all 27 engines, which was expected on 19 January 2018.
-However, due to the U.S. government shutdown that began on 20 January 2018, the testing and launch were further delayed.
-The static fire test was conducted on 24 January 2018.
-Musk confirmed via Twitter that the test "was good" and later announced the rocket would be launched on 6 February 2018.
+On December 28, 2017, the Falcon Heavy was moved to the launch pad in preparation of a static fire test of all 27 engines, which was expected on January 19, 2018.
+However, due to the U.S. government partial shutdown that began on January 20, 2018, the testing and launch were further delayed.
+The static fire test was conducted on January 24, 2018.
+Musk confirmed via Twitter that the test "was good" and later announced the rocket would be launched on February 6, 2018.

-On 6 February 2018, after a delay of over two hours due to high winds, Falcon Heavy lifted off at 20:45 UTC.
+On February 6, 2018, after a delay of over two hours due to high winds, Falcon Heavy lifted off at 20:45 UTC.
 Its side boosters landed safely on Landing Zones 1 and 2 a few minutes later.
 However, only one of the three engines on the center booster that were intended to restart ignited during descent, causing the booster to be destroyed upon impacting the ocean at a speed of over 480 km/h.

 Initially, Elon Musk tweeted that the Roadster had overshot its planned heliocentric orbit, and would reach the asteroid belt.
 Later, observations by telescopes showed that the Roadster would only slightly exceed the orbit of Mars at aphelion.